winton/puggernaut/README.md

 Set up proxy pass
 -----------------

-You will need to set up a URL on your public facing web server that points to the Puggernaut HTTP server.
+Set up a URL on your public facing web server that points to the Puggernaut HTTP server (long poll).

 We all use Nginx, right?

-*nginx.conf*
+### nginx.conf

 <pre>
 server {